HaochenZ11/CMU-VLA-Challenge/README.md

 ![image](figures/scenes.png)

 ### Challenge Questions
 A set of challenge questions for each Unity scene is provided in the pdf files for each of the 15 training scenes under the [questions](questions/) folder.
 Images of the correct answer in each scene are also provided for visualization purposes and a .ply file of the target trajectory is provided as well.
+All questions for all training scenes can also be found in JSON format under [questions/questions.json](questions/questions.json).

 ### System